mewslie/r-fixedwidth-flatfile-parse/README.md

 ENZYME      1.18.6.1
 ///
 ```
-and make a list in R:
+Outputs a list in R
 ```
 [[1]]
 [[1]]$ENTRY